ArxDraco007/PathfinderTrackmania/readme.md

 ## How do you use it?

 Just look at the control buttons and start playing!
+The WASD keys are on the left of the board, which correspond to the gas, left, brake, and right.
+The checkpoint and the reset buttons are below, and the AK40, AK60, and AK80 buttons, which control the full speed to 40, 60, and 80 percent.
+Connect it using USB to PC.
+Flash the firmware CircuitPython, copy code.py to the CIRCUITPY drive.
+Game settings needed in TrackMania - enabling Action Keys 2/3/4.

 ### BOM